nodeca/nodeca/docs/brainstorm/configs.md

 ### applications

 Holds config specific for separate applications.
-Second level of the section should be application name.
+Second level of the section should be application name and it's state on/off.

-TBD: Info about !disabled tag
-TBD: Info about default options with on/off

 *Example:*